TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ```

 Pushing to your personal remote repository is a way to save all of your commits (i.e the history of edits) somewhere off your local computer.
-This is good practice because it acts as a backup in the event something happens to your local machine, and it also allows other collaborators to see your work (without having to give them access to your personal device).
+This is good practice because it acts as a backup in the event something happens to your local machine, and it also allows other collaborators to see your work
+(without having to explicitly send them your work all the time).
 This should also be done often, but not necessarily for every commit.
 A good rule of thumb is to push any updated branches at the end of the day.

+---

+#### pull requests

+We will briefly introduce here the concept of pull requests.
+If working on a remote repo, especially a shared one, it is often desirable to block direct push access, as this could
+potentially lead to bad code being introduced without proper vetting.
+The solution is pull requests: the user who wrote the new code will submit the changes as a pull request,
+for another developer to review.
+If they pass inspection, the reviewer can then approve the pull request and merge the changes into the remote repo.

-Clarification of the difference between push, pull, and pull requests can be found in the Terminology section below.
+Clarification of the difference between push, pull, and pull requests can be found in the [Terminology](#terminology) section below.

 ---